OrienteerBAP/Orienteer-Guidebook/supplementary_predefined_classes.md

 **Predefined classes arriving from OrientDB**

-* OFunction, хранимые функции
+* OFunction: a parent class for deriving functions.

-* OIdentity, a parent class for OUser, ORole classes.
+* OIdentity: a parent class for OUser, ORole classes.

-* ORIDs, an utitily class.
+* ORIDs: a utitily class.

-* ORestricted, a class which you can use for configuring access rights of separate documents (for more [see the Security section](https://orienteer.gitbooks.io/orienteer/content/security.html)).
+* ORestricted: a class which you can use for configuring access rights of separate documents (for more [see the Security section](https://orienteer.gitbooks.io/orienteer/content/managing_users.html).

-* ORole, roles.
+* ORole: user roles.

-* OSchedule - планировщик задач - возможность запланировать ту или иную функцию по расписанию
+* OSchedule: a task sceduler.
+Allows you to created scheduled tasks.

-* OTriggered, deriving your class from this class lets your class's objects have dynamic parameters that define dynamic functions, which are called at reading or writing a document.
-You can check for more details of using triggers (hooks) [in OrientDB guide](http://orientdb.com/docs/last/Dynamic-Hooks.html).
+* OTriggered: a parent class for deriving classes of documents that call dynamic functions at read-write operations.
+This allows you to implement security at document level.
+For more details on using triggers (hooks), see the [OrientDB guide](http://orientdb.com/docs/last/Dynamic-Hooks.html).

 * OUser, users.